Sensorica/urvogel/README.md

 And place the tag to the reader, you'll see the eggs number goes up.

 ## To Contribute
-### Project construction
+### Project structure
 - `apps`: This folder contains separate RFID node/js applications.
   - `consumer`: The egg consumer (Ex. egg lover) side application.
   - `producer`: The egg producer (Ex. farmer) side application.
   - `egg_rfid`: Test apps for egg chain and rfid read and write.
 - `contracts`: This folder contains all the contracts for the apps.

    And each subfolder includes the contract compilation output such as `abi` and `epm.json`.
    Also you can put the `accounts.json` here to feed your apps.

 ## Known Problems